dc25/exactcover_cxx/README.md

 * swig - I used swig 2.0.12 .

-To build/install the extension on Linux bring up an interactive shell.
-Change your working directory to the src directory.

-Now type:

-python setup.py build_ext
-python setup.py install

 The first command will build the extension.
 You will see a few warnings but no errors.
 The second command will add the extension to your python environment.

 To build/install the extension on windows, first bring up a "Developer